You Raise Me Up: Westlife version

 Westlife performed this song with Secret Garden at the 2005 Nobel Peace Prize concert.
 On 11 December 2009, they performed it again at the 2009 Nobel Peace Prize concert celebrating US President Barack Obama.
-The backing track is re-used in the Spanish version of this song, "Por Ti Sere", performed by Il Divo in their Siempre album.
-When Louis Walsh suggested the band to record it, Filan, Egan, Byrne, and Feehily were against it saying it was a church song, and would not be a success.
-They also said they did not want to record it.
-However, they have since claimed in 2011, six years after the single's release, that the song changed their careers and were glad they recorded it.
+When Louis Walsh suggested that the band record it, Filan, Egan, Byrne, and Feehily were against it, saying it was a church song, and would not be a success.
+They did not want to record it.
+However, they claimed in 2011, six years after the single's release, that the song changed their careers and were glad they recorded it.
 It was composed in the traditional verse–chorus form in E♭ major, with Filan and Feehily's vocal ranging from the chords of B♭2 to B♭4.

 Westlife's official music video for "You Raise Me Up" was directed by Alex Hemming.
-It is currently the most-played version on YouTube with over 100 million views as of July 2021.
-The 4K version of the music video has been released on Westlife' official YouTube channel.
-It is also their most-streamed single of all time with 19.7 million listens in the United Kingdom as of January 2019.
+It is currently the most-played version on YouTube, with over 100 million views as of July 2021.
+The 4K version of the music video has been released on Westlife's official YouTube channel.
+It is also their most-streamed single of all time, with 19.7 million listens in the United Kingdom as of January 2019.
 It is the band's third best selling single of all-time on both paid-for and combined sales categories.
-While it is their eighth most streamed song of all time from their home country, the Republic of Ireland, as of 2 April 2019.
+It is their eighth most streamed song of all time from their home country, the Republic of Ireland, as of 2 April 2019.
 It is the second best-selling single of 2005 in Ireland.

 The song was reinstated in the live bonus disc album of the band's Greatest Hits in 2011.

-After the band broke up in 2012, the single was performed solo in many live instances by three of band members Shane Filan, Kian Egan and Mark Feehily.
-In 2018, the single was re-recorded by its member Shane Filan for his solo album Love Always - Deluxe Version.
+After the band broke up in 2012, the single was performed solo in many live instances by band members Shane Filan, Kian Egan and Mark Feehily.
+In 2018, the single was re-recorded by Filan for his solo album Love Always - Deluxe Version.
 On 12 May 2018, the song was performed on South Korean music programme Immortal Songs 2 by Sohyang.
 Filan was the featured 'Legend' and judged the participants.